marionmaiden/docs/helm.md

 ## Uninstall a Release
 - Uninstall a release: `helm uninstall happy-panda`
-- Uninstall a release but keep release history
+- Uninstall a release but keep release history: `helm uninstall happy-panda --keep-history`